Udarthegreat/My-ideas/UI_bits.md

 ## center

-like the basic area but it centers the contents and adds some padding on the sides. it creates a 3X3 grid placing the content in the center cell making the center cell larger then the other cells so that there is enough space for the elements inside it, in this the `centered` class is required because otherwise the contents would not know were in the css grid to place them selves
+like the basic area but it centers the contents and adds some padding on the sides. it creates a 3X3 grid placing the content in the center cell making the center cell larger then the other cells so that there is enough space for the elements inside it, in this the `centered` class is required because otherwise the contents would not know were in the CSS grid to place them selves

 **CSS**